-In reviewing the compensation policies and practices of the Company each year, the Governance, Compensation and Nominating Committee seeks to ensure the executive compensation program provides an appropriate balance of risk and reward consistent with the risk profile of the Company.
-The Governance, Compensation and Nominating Committee also seeks to ensure the Company's compensation practices do not encourage excessive risk-taking behaviour by the executive team.
+In reviewing the compensation policies and practices of the Company each year, the Governance, Compensation and Nominating Committee seeks to ensure that the executive compensation program provides an appropriate balance of risk and reward consistent with the risk profile of the Company.
+The Governance, Compensation and Nominating Committee also seeks to ensure that the Company's compensation practices do not encourage excessive risk-taking behaviour by the executive team.
 The Company's long-term incentive plan has been designed to focus on the long-term performance of the Company, which discourages executives from taking excessive risks in order to achieve short-term, unsustainable performance.

 All of the Company's executives, including the NEOs, directors and employees are subject to the Company's insider trading policy, which prohibits trading in the securities of the Company while in possession of material undisclosed information about the Company.
-Under this policy, such individuals are also be prohibited from entering into certain types of hedging transactions involving the securities of the Company, such as short sales, puts and calls.
+Under this policy, such individuals are also be prohibited from entering into certain types of hedging transactions involving the securities of the Company, such as short sales, puts and calls, that are designed to hedge or offset any decrease in market value of our equity securities.
 Furthermore, the Company permits executives, including the NEOs, to trade in the Company's securities, including the exercise of options, only during prescribed trading windows.